 Who Makes It?

-When asked how they compare to more traditional earplugs, Bose says on its website that “We started with the fundamental problem of unwanted noise in the bedroom, and we laser focused our engineering on singularly addressing that problem.
+When asked how they compare to more traditional earplugs, Bose says on its website, “We started with the fundamental problem of unwanted noise in the bedroom, and we laser focused our engineering on singularly addressing that problem.
 This design approach led us to optimize around very different variables than normal earbuds do — most notably in the size of the sleepbuds™ and acoustics.”

 - Wide range of ambient sound options